Církvice (Kutná Hora District): Administrative division

+Etymology

+The name is derived from cierkev, which was an old Czech term for a wooden church.

 Geography

 Církvice is located about 5 km east of Kutná Hora and 32 km west of Pardubice.
 The villages of Církvice and Jakub are urbanistically merged.
 The municipality lies in a flat agricultural landscape of the Central Elbe Table lowland.
 The Klejnárka River flows through the municipality.
-There are several ponds around the villages.
+There are several fishponds around the villages.

 History

 The first written mention of Církvice is from 1276.

+Demographics

 Transport

-The I/38 road from Jihlava to Kolín passess through the municipality.
+The I/38 road from Jihlava to Kolín passes through the municipality.

 Církvice is located on the railway line leading from Kolín to Havlíčkův Brod.

 Sights

 The Church of Saint James the Great in Jakub is one of the most important Romanesque buildings in the country, protected as a national cultural monument.
 This church was built between 1148 and 1165.
 Several reconstructions and modifications were made, but in 1872–1874 the church was cleaned of these reconstructions and its purely Romanesque character was restored.
 The preserved sculptural decoration is also unique and very valuable.

 The Church of Saint Lawrence in Církvice was probably built at the end of the 13th century and was first documented in 1352.
 In the second half of the 17th century, the original Gothic building was baroque rebuilt.
 Valuable is also the early Baroque rectory.